Alliott Verdon Roe: Personal and political life

 Roe was knighted in 1929.
 In 1933 he changed his surname to Verdon-Roe by deed poll, adding the hyphen between his last two names in honour of his mother.

-He was a member of the British Union of Fascists and during the 1930s he was a supporter of Oswald Mosley.
-He was a great believer in monetary reform and thought it was wrong that banks should be able to create money by "book entry" and charge interest on it when they lent it out.
+He was a member of Oswald Mosley's British Union of Fascists in the 1930s.
+He was a believer in monetary reform and thought it wrong that banks should be able to create money by "book entry" and charge interest on it when they lent it out.
 In this respect he shared the same enthusiasm for reform as the American poet Ezra Pound, who also wrote for the Mosley press.

-During the Second World War, two of his sons were killed in action whilst serving with the Royal Air Force.
-Squadron Leader Eric Alliott Verdon-Roe aged 26, in 1941 and Squadron Leader Lighton Verdon-Roe DFC aged 22, in 1943.
+During the Second World War, two of his sons were killed in action while serving with the Royal Air Force.
+Squadron Leader Eric Alliott Verdon-Roe aged 26, in 1941, and Squadron Leader Lighton Verdon-Roe DFC aged 22, in 1943.

-Between 1928 and 1940 Verdon-Roe lived at Hamble House, Hamble, in Hampshire.
+Between 1928 and 1940 Verdon-Roe lived at Hamble House in Hamble-le-Rice, Hampshire.

-Death and Burial
+Death and burial

-Verdin-Roe died on 4 January 1958 at St Mary's Hospital in Portsmouth.
-Roe was buried in the churchyard of the parish church of St Andrew, in Hamble, and there is a commemorative plaque to Roe and his sons inside the church.
+Verdon-Roe died on 4 January 1958 at St Mary's Hospital in Portsmouth. and was buried in the churchyard of the parish church of St Andrew in Hamble; there is a commemorative plaque to Roe and his sons inside the church.